AECOMTishman/3d-model-viewer/README.md

 1. Sharing designs with ownership and stakeholders.
 2. Collaborating on designs within the design team.
 Communicating specific issues in 3d.
+3. A future application is to create a duplicate page, formatted for a virtual reality headset.
+VR headests are being adopted very slowly still, so this is of no immediate use (May 2015).

 ## How can you use it?
 You will need to make a 3d model or download one.
 The only file type requirement is that you must be able to convert it to a 3ds Max (.max) file.
 From there, you will add materials to the model and export it as a custom .json three.js 3d data file using a 3ds Max plugin.
 Then you are ready to load it onto a website and view.
 The website link at the top is a free Github pages hosted site.
 I recommend using [GitHub](https://github.com/) to manage version control.